taclio/tacl-vscode-ext/README.md

-# LSP Example
+# Tacle Extention

-Heavily documented sample code for https://code.visualstudio.com/api/language-extensions/language-server-extension-guide
+for detail documentation for https://code.visualstudio.com/api/language-extensions/language-server-extension-guide

 ## Functionality

-This Language Server works for plain text file.
+This Language Server works for tacle file.
 It has the following language features:
 - Completions
-- Diagnostics regenerated on each file change or configuration change

-It also includes an End-to-End test.
+- Hover
+- Theme
+- Custom Diagonosis

 ## Structure